videolan/vlc/share/lua/README.txt

 config.configdir(): Get the user's VLC config directory. config.cachedir(): Get the user's VLC cache directory.

-config.datadir_list( name ): FIXME: write description ... or ditch function if it isn't useful anymore, we have datadir and userdatadir :)
+config.datadir_list( name ): Get the list of possible data directories in
+                             order of priority, appended by "name"

 Dialog
 ------